allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 space savings: it is possible to specify that certain fields will never be searched, and therefore do not need to be in the index, while others might never need to be returned in search results and thus can be omitted in document storage.

-For certain operations, it may be useful to [store field values within the index itself](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-store.html), which is yet another approach.
+For certain operations, it may be necessary to [store field values within the index itself](https://www.elastic.co/guide/en/elasticsearch/reference/master/doc-values.html), which is yet another approach.

 ### Inverted index